jhale/fenicsx-iris-cluster/README.md

      {"cache_dir": "/scratch/users/jhale/fenicsx_cache"}
      ```

-- On aion, the pmix launcher seems to provide the best performance ``srun --mpi=pmix``.
-- On iris, the pmi2 launcher seems to provide the best performance ``srun --mpi=pmi2``.
 - It is worth experimenting with the JIT C compiler flags particularly for
   higher-order polynomial kernels, e.g. for aion `-march=znver2 -O3`.